 BREATHALYSERS FOR FRANCE

-FROM JULY 2012 if you are travelling through France then you are legally required to carry two NF accredited Breathalysers.
+If you are travelling through France then you are legally required to carry two NF accredited Breathalysers.

 These are not expensive and can be purchased in a twin pack by AlcoSense, these are as used by the French Police.
-The breathalyser must be compliant with French law and are designed to to alert you at the lower French Drink Drive limit of 0.5% BAC.
+The breathalyser must be compliant with French law and are designed to to alert you at the French Drink Drive limit of 0.5% BAC.

 SPEED CAMERA ALERTS IN FRANCE